marijnh/Eloquent-JavaScript/17_canvas.md

 {{index "strokeRect method", animation, "arc method"}}

 A ((box)) is easy to draw with `strokeRect`.
-Define a binding that holds its size or define two bindings if your box's width and height differ.
+Define a binding that holds its size, or define two bindings if your box's width and height differ.
 To create a round ((ball)), start a path and call `arc(x, y, radius, 0, 7)`, which creates an arc going from zero to more than a whole circle.
 Then fill the path.

 {{index "collision detection", "Vec class"}}

 To model the ball's position and ((speed)), you can use the `Vec` class from [Chapter ?](game#vector)[ (which is available on this page)]{if interactive}.
 Give it a starting speed, preferably one that is not purely vertical or horizontal, and for every ((frame)) multiply that speed by the amount of time that elapsed.
-When the ball gets too close to a vertical wall, invert the x component in its speed.
-Likewise, invert the y component when it hits a horizontal wall.
+When the ball gets too close to a vertical wall, invert the _x_ component in its speed.
+Likewise, invert the _y_ component when it hits a horizontal wall.

 {{index "clearRect method", clearing}}